 After over 1500 talks, I’ve pretty much spoken to every type of audience imaginable, large and small.
-Please understand that I am not a motivational speaker, nor am I interested in speaking at company events.
+Please understand that I am not a motivational speaker, nor am I interested in speaking at inside-the-company events.
 My talks work best at association events, where people are away from the office, less focused on the bottom line, more thinking about the horizon.
 These industries/audiences work best with my content and style.
 Fees are determined through a conversation about connections, expectations, time, venue and interests.

 This includes pretty much anything in the AEC industries.
 I’ve been on the board of both the American Institute of Architects-Wisconsin as well as the AIA National board.
 The majority of my talks in the last ten years were with design audiences.
 For a sense of my speaking style and content, see these videos: Designs on the Future delivered to the Society for Experiential Graphic Design and a mostly extemporaneous talk for the American Institute of Architecture Students, which was the fifth time I had keynoted their annual forum.
 As you might suspect, all of my talks are tailored to each specific audience.

 Sitting down to the @DavidZach lecture at #AIAS #MidwestQuad.
 Mind, prepare to be blown.
 Charlie Klecha, AIAS 2014 President